Shape and size changes of adherent elastic epithelia: Conclusion

 \section{Conclusion}

 In this paper, by using a lubrication approximation, we have developed a simple 2D elastic model for epithelial tissues strongly adhered to a flat rigid substrate.
 Crucially, we incorporate both apicobasal polarity in the tissue and the local variation of cellular thickness, allowing us to address the consequences of active stresses on tissue shape.
 The morphology of a resting epithelium is decided by a competition between bulk and boundary active stresses in conjunction with the elasticity of the tissue and substrate adhesion.
-We distinguish two kinds of transitions, one concerning the curvature of the apical surface and another for the in-plane size change of the tissue, interpreting the latter as an elastic analog of dewetting.
+We distinguish two kinds of transitions, one concerning the curvature of the apical surface and another for the in-plane size change of the tissue.
 The basic physics underlying these shape changes is transparent: extensile stresses (like positive internal pressure) cause the apical surface to be ``dome-shaped'' and locally expand the tissue, while contractile stresses (like negative pressure) do the opposite, as expected.

 Within a minimal model that neglects the bending rigidity of the apical surface, the curvature $H$ can be slaved entirely to the total stress in the tissue.
 In this limit, the transition of either tissue shape or size are decided by a balance of bulk active stresses including contractility and growth $\sim\sigma^c+\sigma^g$, the actomyosin cable tension $\sim\Lambda$ and the net stress $\sim -fL_{c,d}$ arising from cellular motility at the leading edge (remember that $-f\b{p}$ is the force exerted \emph{by} the tissue).
 The length scale $L_{c,d}$ over which propulsive forces are transmitted is decided by the elastic parameters and differs in general for the two transitions.
 In particular, $L_c$ can be size dependent, while $L_d$ is not in general for a large tissue.
-Including a finite bending rigidity has a similar effect as an effective \emph{negative} propulsive force as a result of a cumulative transmission of stress from the boundary active torque generated by the contractile actomyosin cable.
+Including a finite bending rigidity has a similar effect as an effective \emph{negative} propulsive force as a result of a cumulative transmission of active torques generated by differential apicobasal contractility and the boundary actomyosin cable.
 Although we only consider homogeneous bulk active stresses, an edge localized spatial profile of either growth or contractility would also have the same effect as the propulsive force, only with the overall sign determined by the stress contribution being mostly contractile or extensile.